sean0027/sean0027.github.io/_posts/2015-02-13-hamlet-monologue.md

 ---
 layout: post
-title: To be
+title: Winter Travel Delays
-subtitle: ... or not to be?
+subtitle: Inevitable or a Function of Where You Live?
 tags: [books, shakespeare, test]
 ---